lucenera/turris-user-docs/docs/geek/tos3_migration.md

 This is just false warning but just to be sure check that you have `turris1x-btrfs` package installed in our system before reboot if you are running from Btrfs microSD card.

+##### Opkg can't update repositories index after migration
+OpenWrt introduced new concept for packages called "Alternatives".
+Reason for Opkg failure is that appropriate alternative is not selected after migration.
+This can affect also other tools but `wget` is the most profound one.

+Solution is to run `update_alternatives.sh` command after migration completes.

 ## Plans for automatic migration